000600/DogeNet/README.md

 - Scikit-Learn's Installation Instructions: https://scikit-learn.org/stable/install.html

 ## Disclaimer
 Please note that I do not recommend, endorse, or encourage the use of any of my work here in actual financial use or application in any way.
+Nothing here is meant to advise or guide financial decisions.